jzmtwong/jzmtwong.github.io/README.md

 **Additional Information**

-Used HTML and JAVAscript to code the dashboard.
+Used HTML markup script and JAVAscript to create the dashboard.
 Linked to github pages for presentation.

 **Tasks Completed**